AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-9_SmartTestGen-AI_for_Embedded_Code/README.md

 # Goal
-Build a scalable platform to automatically generate an Arduino test program for the P2N2222A NPN transistor using Generative AI (Gen AI), and here we choose P2N2222A switching functional test as an example.
+Build a scalable platform that uses Generative AI (Gen AI) to automatically generate Arduino test programs for various electronic components and circuits.
 ESP32 users can find a detailed reference implementation in this [_Link_](https://github.com/AllanccWang/electronic_projects/blob/5ac1c9ca14842814d4560cc3d93fe3264fc66a75/LAB14_Verify_P2N2222A_Amplifier-Transistor_Switching/README.md)

+NOTICE: The project is currently in the optimization phase, with validation efforts actively underway to ensure performance and reliability.
 # Quests
 * *Phase 1: Project Organization:*
-First task is to organize the necessary project documentation into a structured format to serve as the input for the Gen AI model.
+The first task is to organize the necessary project documentation into a structured format to serve as input for the Gen AI model.
+You need to gather and structure the following files for the P2N2222A transistor (one-time setup):
 ```yaml
 project_root/
 ├─ circuit_interface(.md): Describes how the device is wired, including assignments and external components.